It's hard to overstate Van Halen's impact in the world of rock music.

 During David Lee Roth's original tenure with the band, which lasted until 1984, Van Halen went from perennial L.A. underdogs to one of the most popular bands on the planet.

-In celebration of Rhino's new Roth-era reissues, let's look back at the "grapes of Roth," also known as the top 10 Van Halen moments of the David Lee Roth era.
+He, we look back at the "grapes of Roth," also known as the top 10 Van Halen moments of the David Lee Roth era.

 NOTE: These songs are ordered alphabetically, not by preference.